hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 With all that said, there was one pivot point that changed the entire conversation for the rewrite:
 We had just gotten budget for 3 new headcount, and I had just learned about a new regulation requirement that would force us to upgrade our kubernetes clusters within a few months.
-In addition, we had already previously decided that they were not upgradeable at this point and that any forced upgrades would require a rewrite; so, when we got to the point where we realized an upgrade was mandatory, the conversation switched from an "if" to a "how."
+In addition, we had already previously decided that they were not upgradeable at this point and that any forced upgrades would require a rewrite; so, when we got to the point where we realised an upgrade was mandatory, the conversation switched from an "if" to a "how."

 What I _am_ proud of, in that moment, is that we had done the work required for that to be an instant and clear conclusion for the entire infrastructure team; everyone understood the trade-offs and alignment was unanimous.
 While that could've been communicated externally better, it's so difficult to have that type of hard decision be straightforward, and I can take a bit of pride in having helped set up the conditions for it to become a straightforward decision.